hiker/PSyclone/doc/psy_layer.rst

 Code Generation
 ---------------

-The PSy layer can be written manually but is error prone and potentially complex to optimise.
+The PSy layer can be written manually but this is error prone and potentially complex to optimise.
 The PSyclone code generation system generates the PSy layer so there is no need to write the code manually.